top of page

 Is it possible to save my answers on the Typeform application form?

 Unfortunately it isn’t.
-We strongly recommend that you write and save your responses to the application questions on a word processor such as Microsoft Word, Pages or a Google Document first before copying and pasting them into our Typeform application form.
+Please note that we strongly recommend that you write and save your responses to the application questions on a word processor such as Microsoft Word, Pages or a Google Document first before copying and pasting them into our Typeform application form.

 Do I have to be a member of WFTV to apply?

 No. You do not have to be a member to apply.
-If you are awarded a place on the lab we would expect you to become a member by the time the programme starts in September.
+If you are awarded a place for the Lab we would expect you to become a member by the time the programme starts in September.

 bottom of page